dotkernel/dot-navigation/README.md

 Merge `ConfigProvider` to your application's configuration.

+The package uses dot-helpers package, please merge dot-helpers `ConfigProvider` to your application's configuration also, if it's not merged already!

 Register `NavigationMiddleware` in your middleware pipe between the routing and the dispatching middleware.

 ## Configuration